rsinghlab/OvO/README.md

 # One-Versus-Others Multimodal Attention

-This repository is the official implementation of [One-Versus-Others Multi-modal Attention](https://arxiv.org/abs/2030.12345).

 ## Description
 We present One-Versus-Others (OvO), a new scalable multimodal attention mechanism.
 The proposed formulation significantly reduces the computational complexity compared to the widely used early fusion through self-attention and cross-attention methods as it scales linearly with number of modalities and not quadratically.
 OvO outperformed self-attention, cross-attention, and concatenation on four diverse medical datasets, including four-modality, five-modality, and two six-modality datasets.
 The figure below demonstrated our model: